-French borders are again open to people arriving from the UK for all who are fully vaccinated but travellers must have proof of a negative PCR test taken within 72 hours of departure, they will not be required to quarantine & do not need an essential reason.
-Please check the French Government website for the latest travel information.
+French borders are open to people arriving from the UK & they do not have to have an essential reason for travelling.
+However please check the French Government website for the latest travel information & requirements to enter France.
 See also the 'News Blog' regarding documentation requirements.

 Passports: The EU requirement for entering France is that your UK passport has at least 6 months validity & was issued within the last 10 years.

 Length of Stay: You are allowed to stay up to 90 days in any 180 days but you cannot return again until the 180 day period has expired.

 Driving Licence: The UK driving licence will still be recognised but in addition to your licence, it may be wise to obtain an International Driving Permit (available from Post Offices) as not all gendarmes may initially be aware of the current regulations.

 Vehicle Insurance: You will need to carry a physical copy (electronic versions are not acceptable) of your Green Card insurance certificate available from your insurer.